The commission is under siege! ROSELYNE AKOMBE’s full statement on her resignation.

 The commission is under siege!
-ROSELYNE AKOMBE’s full statement on her resignation.Editor's Choice 20:38
+ROSELYNE AKOMBE’s full statement on her resignation.00:00

-Wednesday, 18 October 2017-IEBC Commissioner Roselyne Akombe has bowed to pressure and resigned.

-Akombe claims IEBC is under siege and not in a position to hold a credible election.

 It broke my heart in the last few days to listen to my staff in the field, majority of whom truly want to do the right thing, express to me their safety and security concerns.
 I shared detailed reports from staff in four of the Counties most hit by the ongoing protests - Nairobi, Siaya, Kisumu, and Homa Bay - with the hope that this will bring sobriety to our decision making.
 Instead this was met with more extremist responses from most Commissioners, who are keen to have an election even if it is at the cost of the lives of our staff and voters.
 It is unacceptable for any party to disrupt, attack and injure our staff in Mumias, Bungoma, Homabay, Siaya, and Kisumu as they did today.
 These acts must be condemned by all and action taken against the perpetrators.